neumino/neumino.github.io/movies.md

-### Come Play
+### Spell
-*Released on 2020-10-28, vote average 9*
+*Released on 2020-10-30, vote average 6.5*

-A lonely young boy feels different from everyone else.
-Desperate for a friend, he seeks solace and refuge in his ever-present cell phone and tablet.
-When a mysterious creature uses the boy’s devices against him to break into our world, his parents must fight to save their son from the monster beyond the screen.
+A father survives a plane crash in rural Appalachia, but becomes suspicious of the elderly couple who take him in to nurse him back to health with the ancient remedies.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LQwiqhdMQ7g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fTznGVd8nyo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>